chimera-linux/chimera-linux.github.io/_docs/installation.md

 This section describes how to install Chimera in different scenarios.

-**Please note that Chimera is in a pre-alpha state.** The system is not yet suitable for production or daily driving.

 ## System requirements

 Chimera is supported on various types of computers.
 The documentation is